aeronauticafan4242/aeronautica-script-roblox/README.md

 **Is it free?** Yes — 100% free, no key system, no paywall.

 **Is it safe?** It's a client-side automation script.
-As with any Roblox exploit, use an **alt account** — automating any game carries a ban risk.
-You use it at your own risk.
+You're safe if you're following all the tips.

 **It didn't open a menu / failed to load?** Re-run it — the loader auto-retries on network errors (rate limits, slow connections).
 Make sure your executor supports `HttpGet`.